NicoGrassetto/azure-developer-associate/trainings/implement-azure-app-service-web-apps/deployment/notes.md

 #### Add log messages in code

 In your application code, you use the usual logging facilities to send log messages to the application logs.
 For example:

-- ASP.NET applications can use the `System.Diagnostics.Trace` class to log information to the application diagnostics log.
-For example:

-    C#Copy

-    ```
-    System.Diagnostics.Trace.TraceError("If you're seeing this, something bad happened");
-    ```

-    By default, ASP.NET Core uses the `Microsoft.Extensions.Logging.AzureAppServices` logging provider.

 - Python applications can use the [OpenCensus package](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opencensus-python) to send logs to the application diagnostics log.